bettymakes/fed-week-1-resume/README.md

 # [FED] Reviewing Andrew's Question

-**Q: Why does the right column in my resume not line up properly on the left?**
+**Q: Why does the right column in my resume not line up properly?**

 Heya Andrew!